HoxinhLuo/PDFMore/README.md

 # PDFMore

 **PDFMore**, an application used to operate PDF, wrote by using Python.
 Based on ttkbootstrap, it looks more beautiful rather than traditional tk/ttk style.
+The project is based on the project [PDFeXpress](https://github.com/chianjin/PDFeXpress)

 ![Merge PDF](preview/merge.png "merge")